soulweaver91/project-carrot/README.md

 their location inside the file itself.
 Those files should be moved to `Data\Assets` relative to the project root or the compiled executable.
 (It is safe to merge the folder to the one in the repository.)

+To be able to do anything useful in-game, you do also need some levels and tilesets.
+Tools for this have been written, but they aren't available yet.
+I'm working on this later!
+In the meantime, you can contact me on J2Online (follow the link above) to obtain Windows binaries for them.